iNeoO/vue-multi-select/README.md

 [https://github.com/IneoO/vue-multi-select](https://github.com/IneoO/vue-multi-select)

-## What's new in v3.11.1
+## What's new in v3.13.1
-Fix button for simple array
+Add a props position to set a custop positions of options

 ## Dependencies
 - required: Vuejs >= 2.x